 A graduate of NCAD, her work is represented in several public and private collections both at home and abroad.

 My practise touches not only on these notions, but also incorporates personal and emotional responses I have with some surroundings.

 I paint using oils applied on stretched canvas, the surface of which has been built up and developed with plaster.
-I work on several pieces simultaneously, cutting, scratching, etching and sanding into the plaster then using oil paint mixed with linseed oil to build layers of colour and texture and once again I cut, scratch, etch and sand back before applying further layers of paint.
+Working on several pieces simultaneously, cutting, scratching, etching and sanding into the plaster then using oil paint mixed with linseed oil to build layers of colour and texture and once again I cut, scratch, etch and sand back before applying further layers of paint.
 The paint settles into the scratch marks, giving them permanence.

-©2020 Jenny Fox
+©2021 Jenny Fox

 I wish to acknowledge the assistance of Tipperary County Council under the Tipperary Artists Award Grant Scheme.